Guidelines for authors

 Please remove all reference-linking field codes created by programs such as Endnote and Zotero prior to submitting your manuscript.
 Please also remove any automatic formatting from your paper (for section heads, sub-section heads, etc.).

 Submit photographs as JPEG files with a resolution of 300 dots per inch (dpi).
 Submit other images as PNG files.
-Please both submit all photographs, tables, and other figures as separate file attachments and include these in the manuscript to assist in the review process.
+Please both submit all photographs, tables, and other figures as separate file attachments and include these in the appropriate places in the manuscript to assist in the review process.

-If you are designing a table using Microsoft Word or other software, that is fine; however, please ensure that all elements of your table fit within the page margins, and make the table as styllistically simple as possible, to increase the likelihood that it can be unproblematically transferred to our typesetting program.
-Don't work hard at making your table look pretty because unless you want your table to be reproduced as an image file (JPEG or PNG), it will be reformatted regardless.
+If you are designing a table using Microsoft Word or other software, that is fine; however, please ensure that all elements of your table fit within the page margins, and make the table as stylistically simple as possible, to increase the likelihood that it can be unproblematically transferred to our typesetting program.
+Do not work hard at making your table look pretty because unless you want your table to be reproduced as an image file (JPEG or PNG), it will be reformatted regardless.

 Sections, notes, and quotes